Dmarch28/windows-itpro-docs/windows/deployment/windows-autopilot/windows-autopilot.md

 ## Benefits of Windows Autopilot

-Traditionally, IT pros spend a lot of time building and customizing images that will later be deployed to devices.
+Traditionally, IT pros spend a lot of time on building and customizing images that will later be deployed to devices with a perfectly good OS already installed on them.
 Windows Autopilot introduces a new approach.

-From the user's perspective, it only takes a few simple operations to make their device ready to use.
+From the users' perspective, it only takes a few simple operations to make their device ready to use.

-From the IT pro's perspective, the only interaction required from the end user is to connect to a network and to verify their credentials.
+From the IT pros' perspective, the only interaction required from the end user, is to connect to a network and to verify their credentials.
 Everything past that is automated.

-## Requirements

-Windows 10 version 1703 or higher is required to use Windows Autopilot.
-The following editions are supported:
-- Pro
-- Pro Education
-- Pro for Workstations
-- Enterprise
-- Education

-See [Windows Autopilot requirements](windows-autopilot-requirements.md) for detailed information on configuration, network, and licensing requirements.

 ## Windows Autopilot Scenarios

-Windows Autopilot enables you to pre-register devices to your organization so that they will be fully configured with no additional intervention required by the user.
+Windows Autopilot enables you to pre-register devices to your organization so that they will be fully configured with no additional intervention required on the users' side.

 Windows Autopilot enables you to:
 * Automatically join devices to Azure Active Directory (Azure AD) or Active Directory (via Hybrid Azure AD Join).
 See [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/device-management-introduction) for more information about the differences between these two join options.